ursaturnine/ursaturnine/README.md

 - 👋 Hi, I’m @ursaturnine
 - 👀 I’m interested in cyber security and tech architecture!
-- 🌱 I’m currently learning the basics of Angular ^.^
+- 🌱 I’m currently learning HTML and CSS ^.^
 - 💞️ I’m looking to collaborate on beginner portfolios!
-- 📫 How to reach me.....hmmmm....
+- 📫 How to reach me....hmmm.

 <!---
 ursaturnine/ursaturnine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.